 Once installed, solar PV systems require relatively little maintenance.
 Your installer will outline any safety procedures and show you how to monitor the system.

-The panels will need to be cleaned occasionally in order to maintain efficiency and if you're doing any gardening, don't plant any tall trees which may one day shade your panels.
+The panels will require occasional cleaning in order to maintain efficiency and if you're doing any gardening, don't plant any tall trees which may grow and shade your panels in the future.

 Your inverter should have a data display so you can monitor how much energy your system is generating.
 If you'd like more detail on how your system is performing, there are monitoring systems available that let you keep a close watch on power generation and act immediately if it stops working.
-But remember, if there's ever something wrong with your system, contact your installer rather than interfering with the system yourself.
+Remember if anything goes wrong with your system, contact your installer rather than interfering with the system yourself.